 As articulated by Werner Spies, “Collage is the thread that runs through all of his works; it is the foundation on which his lifework is built.
 Once we have realized this, Max Ernst takes on the stature of an artist who opened the collage process—the combining of existing visual material—to possibilities that completely transformed its meaning, both technically and ideologically.”

-Kasmin would like to thank Dr. Jürgen Pech for his considerable contribution to the research and preparation of the exhibition.
+Kasmin would like to thank Timothy Baum and Dr. Jürgen Pech for their considerable contribution to the research and preparation of the exhibition.

 Max Ernst (1891–1976) was a German painter, sculptor, poet, and printmaker celebrated as one of the primary pioneers of Dada and Surrealism.
 Working in Europe during the heyday of Modernism, and in the US from 1941 to 1953, Ernst developed a style that melds metaphor, mythology, and memory, and draws upon the depths of the irrational and unconscious mind.
 His masterful illusionistic techniques and uncanny juxtapositions transform impossible compositions into unsettling realities.
 Whilst the menacing atmosphere of both world wars loom large in his work, Ernst's oeuvre is more accurately defined by an abundant life-force born out of a combination of the fanciful logic of dreams, the recurring and dynamic presence of animals, and Ernst’s enduring biting humor.